natebrink8/C-Sharp-Projects/README.md

 # .Public_Apps
-This folder contains public app code.<br>
+This folder contains apps and code worked on during the software developer bootcamp.<br>
 <br><br>
 # Basic_C#_Programs
-This folder contains practice code from studying C#.<br>
+This folder is a sandbox, with code from studying C#.<br>